Avantika Superfast Express: Background

 When this train was introduced back in 1985 it was called as Bombay–Indore Superfast.
 Later it was renamed as Avantika Superfast Express.

+For about a couple of years, in mid 1990s, the termination of train was changed from Mumbai Central to Bandra Terminus (A western Suburban terminus station).
+The order was reversed and from 1998 the train started going up to Mumbai Central.

 The name Avantika is from 'Avanti', the former name of Ujjain, a historical city located near Indore.
 This is one of the two Superfast train connections between Indore and Mumbai, the other train is Indore Duronto Express.

 In February 2019, it was upgraded to LHB coach.